Warnings for Cymbalta

 During marketing of other SSRIs and SNRIs (serotonin and norepinephrine reuptake inhibitors), there have been spontaneous reports of adverse events occurring upon discontinuation of these drugs, particularly when abrupt, including the following: dysphoric mood, irritability, agitation, dizziness, sensory disturbances (e.g., paresthesias such as electric shock sensations), anxiety, confusion, headache, lethargy, emotional lability, insomnia, hypomania, tinnitus, and seizures.
 Although these events are generally self-limiting, some have been reported to be severe.

 Patients should be monitored for these symptoms when discontinuing treatment with CYMBALTA.
 A gradual reduction in the dose rather than abrupt cessation is recommended whenever possible.
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
-Subsequently, the physician may continue decreasing the dose but at a more gradual rate [see DOSAGE AND ADMINISTRATION].
+Subsequently, the healthcare provider may continue decreasing the dose but at a more gradual rate [see DOSAGE AND ADMINISTRATION].

 Activation Of Mania/Hypomania

-In adult placebo-controlled trials in patients with major depressive disorder, activation of mania or hypomania was reported in 0.1% (4/3779) of CYMBALTA-treated patients and 0.04% (1/2536) of placebo-treated patients.
+In adult placebo-controlled trials in patients with MDD, activation of mania or hypomania was reported in 0.1% (4/3779) of CYMBALTA-treated patients and 0.04% (1/2536) of placebo-treated patients.
 No activation of mania or hypomania was reported in DPNP, GAD, fibromyalgia, or chronic musculoskeletal pain placebo-controlled trials.
 Activation of mania or hypomania has been reported in a small proportion of patients with mood disorders who were treated with other marketed drugs effective in the treatment of major depressive disorder.
 As with these other agents, CYMBALTA should be used cautiously in patients with a history of mania.

 Angle-Closure Glaucoma